gmerritt/Eliza_GPT_lambda/README.md

 ## Quick notes

 - The Lambda handler expects POST requests similar to OpenAI's Chat Completions API: a JSON body with `messages`, where each message has `role` and `content`.
 The handler uses the last `user` message's textual content to generate an Eliza response.
-- The handler supports optional API-key protection (via environment variables and Secrets Manager at deploy time) and CIDR allow-listing (`ALLOWED_CALLER_CIDR`).
+- The handler supports optional API-key protection (via environment variables and Secrets Manager at deploy time) and CIDR-based IP allow-listing (`ALLOWED_CALLER_CIDR` environment variable).
+- IP restrictions are enforced at the Lambda level: the handler checks the caller's IP (from `X-Forwarded-For` or `requestContext.http.sourceIp`) against the configured CIDR(s) and returns HTTP 403 if not allowed.
+Use `--allowed-cidr` when deploying to restrict access (defaults to `0.0.0.0/0` if not specified).
 - Streaming is supported by returning an SSE-formatted body (single response body containing newline-separated `data: ...` chunks).
 See `lambda/app.py` for details and the `SSE_CHUNK_SIZE` / `MODEL_NAME` environment variables.

 ## Local testing